ChenLaboratory/DTE_DTU_workflow/README.md

 This repository contains scripts to reproduce the analysis in the following workflow paper:

-**Detecting differential transcript expression and usage in RNA-seq experiments with Salmon and edgeR using the human T2T reference**
-Xueyi Dong, Junli Nie, Gordon K. Smyth, Yunshun Chen
+**Differential transcript expression and differential transcript usage using Salmon, edgeR v4 and the human T2T reference** Xueyi Dong, Junli Nie, Gordon K. Smyth, Yunshun Chen

 ## Example RNA-seq data availability